Alexander-Schwarze/Pointlionnaire/README.md

     ```
   Keep in mind that the questions are JSON-Objects bracketed in ``{}`` and those objects are inside an array bracketed in ``[]`` <br>
   * Short explanation for each field:
-    * id: Question's ID, Integer.
-Should be unique and positive.
-Negative IDs will be ignored.
     * questionText: Question's text, String.
     * answer: Question's answer, String.
     * isLast2Questions: Flag if a questions only gets asked as last two questions, Boolean.
 Last two questions bring doubled points.